How To Use And Configure WordPress Widgets – Part 4

 Your Tag cloud will now display on the sidebar …

-The example below shows an Tag Cloud widget set up to display Categories instead of Tags
+The example below shows the Tag Cloud widget set up for displaying Categories instead of Tags

 To learn more about using post tags in WordPress, see this tutorial: